 Verify that a licensee who had not previously implemented the Security Orders or been subject to the provisions of Subpart C provided written notification to the NRC regional office at least 90 days before aggregating radioactive material to a quantity that equals or exceeds the category 2 threshold.
 [37.41(a)(3)]

-Verify that the licensee has established, implemented, and maintains a security program that is designed to monitor and, without delay, detect, assess, and respond to an actual or attempted unauthorized access .
+Verify that the licensee has established, implemented, and maintains a security program that is designed to monitor and, without delay, detect, assess, and respond to an actual or attempted unauthorized access to aggregated category 1 or category 2 quantities of radioactive material.
 [37.41(b)]

 Specific Inspection Guidance